federicomichelotto/CROHME/README.md

 - download the CROHME dataset
 - execute the ImgGenerator script to generate the images for task 2 given offline data (The file is in crohme\Task1_and_Task2\Task1_and_Task2\Task2_offlineRec ).
 - download the detector and put the "detection" folder in the same path of the "crohme" folder.
-- execute the matlab script "solve.m" to run the system, the result ("res" variable) will be displayed at the end of the process in the command window.
+- execute the matlab script "solve.m" to run the system, the result ("res" variable) will be displayed at the end of the process in the command window, togheter with the intermediate and final image of the process.